axoflow/axosyslog-core-docs/content/docs/chapter-concepts/concepts-modes-of-operation/concepts-server-mode/_index.md

 ![](../Images/Figures/fig-server_mode01.png)

-In server mode, syslog-ng acts as a central log-collecting server.
-It receives messages from syslog-ng clients and relays over the network, and stores them locally in files, or passes them to other applications, for example, log analyzers.
+In server mode, {{% param "product.ose" %}} acts as a central log-collecting server.
+It receives messages from {{% param "product.ose" %}} clients and relays over the network, and stores them locally in files, or passes them to other applications, for example, log analyzers.